 The CoVERS study, run by the Runstadler lab at Cummings School of Veterinary Medicine at Tufts University, seeks to monitor SARS-CoV-2/COVID-19 infection and transmission at the human-animal interface.
-This study 1) collects nasal and oral swabs from diverse species that we hypothesize are susceptible to coronavirus infection, 2) tests those swabs using a dual screen RT-PCR, 3) sequences the viral genome from presumptive positives, and 4) tests if presumptive positive virus is viable using in vitro techniques.
+This study 1) collects specimens from diverse species that we hypothesize are susceptible to coronavirus infection, 2) tests those specimens using a dual screen RT-PCR and ELISA, 3) sequence the viral genome from presumptive positives, and 4) tests if presumptive positive virus is viable using in vitro techniques.

 Together, these data help us understand what species can get this coronavirus, if animals can further transmit it to other animals, if the virus causes disease in some animals, and if the virus needs to mutate to infect different species.

 We are currently screening animal owners, domestic pets, farm animals, zoo animals, wildlife and animal workers for coronavirus infection and/or antibodies.